Naturopathic Healthcare FAQ

 What do you do at the first visit?

 In the first visit, Katrina Bogdon will take a history of your chief concerns/symptoms, your past medical history, your allergies, current medications and supplements, basic life history, ask about other symptoms you may have elsewhere in your body, and basic aspects of your health such as sleep, digestion, stress, energy, and regular movement.
 She may do a non-invasive and non-diagnostic physical exam.
 Based on the history and exam, she may then recommend labs, make referrals, and provide naturopathic recommendations.

 Why are you licensed in Washington and not Missouri?

 The state of Missouri does not license the practice of naturopathic medicine.
-The level of education varies greatly in this unlicensed state—from simply self-educated to correspondence school education to people who have completed a four year on-site naturopathic medical degree and boards and residency, such as myself.
-Katrina Bogdon, ND, chooses to maintain her license in state that does recognize the practice as she has been trained.
+The level of education varies greatly in this unlicensed state—from simply self-educated to correspondence school education to people who have completed a four year on-site naturopathic medical degree and boards and residency, such as Katrina.
+Katrina Bogdon, ND, chooses to maintain her license in a state that does recognize the practice as she has been trained.